Thermadiag/seq/docs/tiny_string.md

 `seq::tiny_string` provides the same invalidation rules as std::string as well as the same exception guarantees.

 A specialization of `std::hash` and `seq::hasher` is provided for tiny_string types which relies on [komihash](https://github.com/avaneev/komihash).
 This specialization is transparent and supports hashing std::string, tiny_string and const char*.

-## String view

-`seq::tiny_string` is specialized for seq::view_allocator in order to provide a `std::string_view` like class.
-It is provided for compilers that do not support (yet) std::string_view, and provides a similar interface.

-The global typedef `seq::tstring_view` is provided  for convenience, and is equivalent to `seq::tiny_string<char,std::char_traits<char>,seq::view_allocator<char>,0>`. tstring_view is also hashable and can be compared to other tiny_string types as well as std::string.